azmina01/Clinic-Management-System/README.md

 # Clinic-Management-System
-A clinic maanagement system using Oracle SQL
+A clinic management system using Oracle SQL